 Since then, I’ve come to college, where my baking resources are more limited, but I still enjoy trying new recipes and experimenting, and now I’m surrounded by dozens of people who are more than happy to share in the experience.
 It is still a way I have found to serve my friends and family.

 It is not necessarily my intent to prompt you to bake cakes for everyone you know (though that works too), but rather to help you see the service opportunities that your own hobbies and interests afford you.
 If I were to rank my interests, I don’t think baking would make the top five.
-I don’t even consider myself to be particularly good at it.
-But it is something I enjoy, and it is something that I have been able to use to serve others, whether for events or just by bringing them a slice of joy (which tastes like yellow cake with fig preserves and Swiss merengue, in case you were wondering).
+I don’t even consider myself particularly good at it.
+But it is something I enjoy and something that I have been able to use to serve others, whether for events or just by bringing them a slice of joy (which tastes like yellow cake with fig preserves and Swiss merengue, in case you were wondering).

 But you don’t have to wait until that talent is perfected.
 A 2006 True Education article, “Discover and Develop Your Hidden Talents,” says: “Remember, you may not be awesome at doing something—but if you really enjoy it and find yourself doing it often, you might be able to develop that potential talent into an actual skill.”
-Practice is a key way to develop your interests into skills, and one way to practice is by using those interests to serve the God Family.
+Practice is key to developing your interests into skills, and one way to practice is by using those interests to serve the God Family.

 Interested in photography?
 You could offer to take pictures at a congregational activity.
 Enjoy drawing?
 You could make sketches for brethren or give a child drawing lessons.
 Read music or play an instrument?
 You could learn to play hymns or perform special music.
 Play sports?
 You could organize games for the congregation or offer to teach someone’s children to play.
 You could gift baked treats to families or elderly brethren in your congregation.
 I have friends who have rebound brethren’s Bibles, made portraits for couples’ anniversaries, designed flower arrangements, done hand-lettered signs or carved wooden keepsakes.